MicrosoftDocs/win32/desktop-src/EventLog/event-types.md

 ---
-Description: 'There are five types of events that can be logged.
-All of these have well-defined common data and can optionally include event-specific data.' ms.assetid: '4ab4a284-a4cd-4cf7-a9d2-e4a75fce01b9'
+Description: There are five types of events that can be logged.
+All of these have well-defined common data and can optionally include event-specific data. ms.assetid: 4ab4a284-a4cd-4cf7-a9d2-e4a75fce01b9
 title: Event Types
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Event Types